AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     - To use results from an in-progress module, you may need to run the module yourself to generate its result files.
 - Test datasets
     - We provide small files with simulated and/or permuted versions of both ScPCA Portal data, and results from completed modules.
-    - These data are used for automated testing, but you can also use them while developing your module, before getting access to real data and/or if smaller files would make development more efficient.
+    - These data are used for automated testing, but you can also use them while developing your module if smaller files helps make development more efficient.

-This page describes how you can obtain each of these types of data.
+    - You do not need AWS access to download the test, so you can use this data before you are granted full access to ScPCA data.

 ## Accessing ScPCA Data